Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 Tracks with a slope greater than 20 (90° > angle > ~87.137°) will be coerced to be perfectly vertical.
 This is a limitation of the Double number type.
 In short, angles that are too steep will have Y-intercept values that are too large to handle.

 ## Change log
+- 2024-09-24 by Ryan Rutledge : v1.63 - fixed issue with Pad/Via Clearance mode when tracks are different width
 - 2024-09-20 by Ryan Rutledge : v1.62 - last-used value now restores Pad/Via Clearance checkbox; added ability to distribute between via & pad combo
 - 2023-12-14 by Ryan Rutledge : v1.61 - updated UI to better reflect behavior of distribute evenly versus by fixed distance
 - 2023-12-13 by Ryan Rutledge : v1.60 - added support for distributing between pads if they exist on the same layer as track (should match via behavior otherwise)